 FIT is the name of the game.
 You’ll be happiest when you are matched with the aptitude level that is required by the job.
 If your aptitude level is lower, that’s not an ideal fit.
 Same if your aptitude level is higher.
 Let’s think about what this might mean.

 Let’s say you have a job as a copy editor, and you have to proofread writing all day long.
 This job is easiest for those who are Visual Scanners when it comes to Visual Comparison Speed.
 Let’s say you’re a Fact Checker.
-You can definitely still do the job, but it make take you longer than others, and you might feel stressed by having to constantly work and focus harder to do your job.
+You can definitely still do the job, but it may take you longer than others, and you might feel stressed by having to constantly work and focus harder to do your job.